Power Boothe: Style

-Harold E. Pocher writes about Boothe:
+Harold E. Porcher writes about Boothe:

 [He] does not neatly fit into the file for Minimalist artists.
 In his oils, you see brush strokes, and in his drawings, varied pencil techniques that show his hand.
 But in the body of work as a whole, you see staccato rhythms and a consistency that draws you into the patterns while engaging your curiosity through the subtle variations. ...
 Boothe allows the viewer to identify with the creator of the work and not see it as a manufactured product void of life.
 In this way he shares the aesthetic of Minimalism, but also offers a connection to the painterly artists who followed other avenues.

+Stephen Haller of ArtNews writes about Boothe's more recent work, saying:

+“Boothe employs deceptively modest means in his work.
+Stare for a few moments at Territory #1, and the optical flutter created by his zippy monochromatic stripes produces a surprising rainbow of colors.
+The striated white lines that are limned on a wet black field in Extension reveal the artist’s deft touch and also imply that a natural force may have shaped the trajectory and flow.
+To say that Boothe has a remarkably steady hand understates the case.
+These paintings seem to have appeared full blown, with no evidence of correction.”

 A New York Times review of a Boothe show in SoHo in 1995 said: "The syncopated patterns of Power Boothe's handsome abstractions, emblematic of a style that he has cultivated since the late 1960's, create intimations of the cinematic in the suggestion of a gentle, slow-motion light moving across a meticulously made surface that is still very much a painting."